-Pat O’Connor has been fighting for the people of Chicago for over 31 years.
+Pat O’Connor has been fighting for the people of Chicago for over 34 years.
 He has used his abilities as a lawyer, community leader and alderman to advocate for change, improve our public school system, create new jobs and promote economic development, improve our health care system, keep our neighborhoods safe, and rebuild our infrastructure.

 Pat is a lifelong resident of the northwest side of Chicago and has represented the City’s 40th Ward in the City Council since 1983.
-In his years on the Council, Pat has distinguished himself as a leader committed to improving education, economic development and public safety.
+In his years on the Council, Pat has distinguished himself as a leader committed to improving education, economic development, and public safety.
 He has a solid reputation for honesty and personal integrity.

 In his years of public service, Pat has always stood up for what is right and best for the people he serves, even when it is not the popular political choice with Democratic Party leadership.
-In 1984 Pat was the first city of Chicago Democratic Committeeman to break from the party and endorse the late Paul Simon, a social progressive and fiscal conservative, in the U.S. Senate democratic primary.
+In 1984 Pat was the first city of Chicago Democratic Committeeman to break from the party and endorse the late Paul Simon, a social progressive and fiscal conservative, in the U.S. Senate Democratic primary.

-Alderman O’Connor is committed to understating the needs and concerns of his constituents.
-Over the past 30 years Pat has instituted Town Hall Meetings in which he goes out into every part of the community to hear and address concerns of neighborhood residents.
+Alderman O’Connor is committed to understanding the needs and concerns of his constituents.
+Over the past 30 years, Pat has instituted Town Hall Meetings in which he goes out into every part of the community to hear and address concerns of neighborhood residents.
 He always consults with the potentially impacted neighborhood organizations in the Ward to get their feedback on the many projects and issues throughout the Ward.

 For over 20 years, Pat served as the Chairman of the Committee on Education and Child Development, where he worked with Mayor Daley, Paul Vallas, Gery Chico, and Arne Duncan on Chicago’s public school reform movement.
 Nationally recognized as a leader in public education, Pat O’Connor has received countless awards from teachers and school administrators alike.
 In his first year as Education Chairman, Pat was a key figure in negotiating a settlement to the longest teachers’ strike in more than three decades.
 He has established a reputation for bipartisanship and an ability to find new solutions to longstanding problems.
 His efforts as an advocate for education funding in Springfield have resulted in better pay for teachers and an unprecedented period of cooperation between the Chicago Board of Education and labor unions that serve the school children of Chicago.
 Pat was one of the founding members of the National League of Cities Institute on Youth Education and Families, headquartered in Washington, D.C.
 More locally, he was instrumental in bringing Northside College Prep to the northwest side of Chicago, a school which has distinguished itself academically as the top high school in the state of Illinois.
 He has helped secure additions, new playgrounds and infrastructure improvements for almost every school in the 40th Ward over the years.
-Most recently, he was able to help to secure an expansion of Jamieson Elementary School (one of only three schools in the entire City that will receive a major capital improvement in 2015).
+Most recently, he was able to help to secure an expansion of Jamieson Elementary School (one of only three schools in the entire City that received a major capital improvement in 2015).

 Pat has worked with the residents of the 40th Ward in securing millions of dollars to build and rehab schools; acquire, build and rehab parks as well as build a new library, firehouse and police stations.
 Under his leadership, the City recently purchased over 20 acres of forest and lake property in Rosehill Cemetery to create a nature preserve in the center of the Ward.
-Pat believes that focusing on economic development, jobs, education, infrastructure and health care is the best route to ensure every citizen’s good quality of life and chance at the American Dream.
+Pat believes that focusing on economic development, jobs, education, infrastructure, and healthcare is the best route to ensure every citizen’s good quality of life and chance at the American Dream.

 As the son of Irish immigrants, Pat has always understood the need for good jobs that pay a living wage.
 Recently, he oversaw the passing of a $13 minimum wage in the City of Chicago (by 2019).
 As an elected official, he has been an advocate for small business owners and has made community economic development a top priority.
 He has always supported equal pay for equal work.
-Pat currently serves on the Chicago Plan Commission, an advisory body that reviews all substantial development proposals in the city.